Shanna Besson: Personal life

-Shanna Besson was born 3 January 1993 when her mother was 16 years old and her father, a film director, was 33; her parents had married the previous year.
+Shanna Besson was born 3 January 1993 when her mother was 16 years old and her father, Luc Besson, was 33; her parents had married the previous year.
 The family lived in Los Angeles during her early years.
 Her father was working as a director in Hollywood.

 In 1995, during the filming of The Fifth Element, her father left her mother for young actress Milla Jovovich, who was appearing in it.
 As a result, her mother Maïwenn returned to Paris, taking Shanna with her.
 Jovovich and Luc Besson married, but divorced two years later.

 Shanna's maternal aunt is French actress Isild Le Besco.
 She has a younger half-brother Diego Le Fur, child of her mother's relationship with Jean-Yves Le Fur.

 Through her father, Shanna has four siblings, including an older half-sister, Juliette, from his first marriage to actress Anne Parillaud.
 Her three younger half-siblings are children of his fourth and last marriage, to producer Virginie Silla.
+She is of French, Algerian and Vietnamese descent through her mother.